turkbera/Mobile-Test-Automation-Task/README.md

   - libs: Python scripts that is used in test automation.
 We used an environment variable loader script.
 - tests: using resources creates test cases.

+## Test Output

+After running tests, reports are generated in the `output/` directory, you can find the all tests result:

+- `report.html` – High-level summary of test results
+- `log.html` – Detailed step-by-step execution logs